xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

 * **Forms protected with Google reCAPTCHA**

-  This section allows a store admin to choose the actions that will be protected with Google ReCAPTCHA.
+  This section enables you to choose the actions that will be protected with Google ReCAPTCHA.

      * API v2 allows to toggle on the reCAPTCHA protection for the folowing forms:
        * Sign-in form (storefront)